deep-privacy/SA-toolkit/egs/asr-bn/librispeech/README.md

 # README

-This folder contains librispeech recipes to train with pkwrap.
+This folder contains librispeech recipes to train with the SA-toolkit.

 To run the recipe first activate your miniconda env and kaldi env: